 In some cases, high cholesterol runs in families.
 This is called familial hypercholesterolemia.
 About 1% to 2% of children have this condition, and they should have their cholesterol levels checked before they are 5 years old.

 Other risk factors for high cholesterol include obesity, high blood pressure, and smoking.
-Unless your child has any of these risk factors, most children and teenagers do not need to have their cholesterol levels checked until age 20.

 Find resources to help make nutrition fun for kids.